 Table of contents

 As safety managers and directors, the responsibility to foster a safe working environment is paramount.
-This guide aims to provide actionable and valuable workplace electrical safety tips to safeguard your team and ensure compliance with the highest standards of operational safety.
+This guide provides 10 actionable workplace electrical safety tips to safeguard your team.
+Additionally, it helps ensure compliance with OSHA and NFPA 70E standards.
+It also builds the inspection and audit practices needed to sustain electrical safety performance across your organization.

 The Importance of Electrical Safety in the Workplace